 Many enterprises prefer Jira over project management tools because JIRA is considered a more modern and actively supported tool.
 It supports concepts like agile, sprint planning, sprint estimations, sprint boards, dev teams, customized workflows, support team and external integrations etc.

-It also works across lots of browsers with an updated UI, has an active community, and has cloud deployment options.
-Not forgetting the plenty of external integrations with other enterprise tools like Jenkins, Slack, etc.
+It also works across many browsers with an updated UI, has an active community, and has cloud deployment options.
+Not forgetting the many external integrations with other enterprise tools like Jenkins, Slack, etc.

 Jira’s top-tier plan expands on the advanced features of Cloud Premium for businesses with multiple product instances and advanced security needs.
 It also has advanced admin controls and reporting to manage users and product changes across all the cloud instances.

 Jira leans more towards agile software development teams.
 However, if you are looking for an all-in-one productivity platform that also offers features like Jira, then you should consider Asana contrary to Jira.

 Jira has a free plan for upto 10 users and also offers an enterprise-level plan.
 More details are available on Jira’s pricing page.